 Consult the internet for examples

 Instead of trying to think of the funeral program wording, consult the internet for examples.
 There are many examples of the funeral order of service, sample obituaries, funeral poems, scriptures, acknowledgements and thank you.
+You can also find many sample funeral programs.
 You can save hours of time getting ideas from other sources.

 You an quickly and easily make and print your own programs if you use these time-saving tips.
 You will end up with a beautiful funeral program that your family and friends will cherish.